exaby73/luthor/packages/luthor/README.md

   print(invalidResult.message); // 'value must be a string' print(invalidResult.data); // 123

-  // Strings can have extra validations applied to them l.string().email();
+  // Strings can have extra validations that can be applied to them l.string().email();
   l.string().min(3);
   l.string().max(3);